 The wreath consists of the floral symbols of Canada and British Columbia, maple leaves and dogwood flowers.

 The coyote and lynx are local animals.
 In some native cultures, the coyote is portrayed as the creator of earth and humans.
 The lynx is traditionally emblematic of keen vision.
 The compartment represents the Nicola Valley and the nearby mountains.

-The motto makes a reference to the Arms design.
+The motto makes a reference to the sun on the shield.